 - University of Colorado School of Medicine

 Atrioventricular (AV) block is defined as a delay or interruption in the transmission of an impulse from the atria to the ventricles due to an anatomical or functional impairment in the conduction system.
-The conduction disturbance can be transient or permanent, and it can have many causes (table 1).
+The conduction disturbance can be transient or permanent, with conduction that is delayed, intermittent, or absent.
+Commonly used terminology includes: